 c) have not been attending one or more schools in any one or more States for more than 3 full academic years.
 The months need not be consecutive.

 "State" means the 50 states, the District of Columbia, and the Commonwealth of Puerto Rico.
 Children born to U.S. citizens abroad (including those born on military bases), the U.S. Virgin Islands, Guam, or any other U.S. territory that is not D.C. or Puerto Rico are considered immigrants.

 Completing the Count

-- LEAs must maintain on file a list of the immigrant students counted, dates of arrival, and the public or nonpublic school in which they are enrolled and copies of the letter to each of the nonpublic schools in its jurisdiction regarding the count.
+For immigrant students attending non-public schools, public school districts must maintain on file a list of the immigrant students counted, dates of arrival, the nonpublic school in which they are enrolled, and copies of the letter to each of the nonpublic schools in its jurisdiction regarding the count.

-- Prior to submitting the survey, the Chief School Officer must read the following assurances, paying particular attention to items b. and f.
-Electronic submittal of the survey to the Department demonstrates that the Chief School Officer has read and agreed to the assurances.
+Prior to submitting the data, the Chief School Officer must read the following assurances, paying particular attention to items b. and f.
+Electronic submittal of the data to the Department through SIRS and the BEDS IMF demonstrates that the Chief School Officer has read and agreed to the assurances.

-By completing the survey and submitting it electronically to the State Education Department, the Chief School Officer assures the Commissioner of Education of the State of New York that:
+By submitting this data to the State Education Department, the Chief School Officer assures the Commissioner of Education of the State of New York that: